How connectivity is transforming flight operations

 A state-of-the-art safety service

-Today, Inmarsat is driving a paradigm shift in the aviation industry with our satellite IP connectivity platform for the cockpit – SwiftBroadband-Safety (SB-S).
-Always on and always secure, SB-S uses the power of broadband IP to shrink the transmission time of current applications and opens up capacity for a vast amount of data to be transmitted to and from the aircraft while in flight, instead of having to wait for transmission on the ground.
+Today, Inmarsat is driving a paradigm shift in the aviation industry with our satellite IP connectivity platform for the cockpit – SB-S. Always on and always secure, SB-S uses the power of broadband IP to shrink the transmission time of current applications and opens up capacity for a vast amount of data to be transmitted to and from the aircraft while in flight, instead of having to wait for transmission on the ground.

 Using expanded IP technology for cockpit services creates new challenges with regard to data security and integrity.
-SwiftBroadband-Safety addresses these.
+SB-S addresses these.
 Similar to the physical fortress door between the cabin and cockpit, we have a “data fortress door” to ensure the highest levels of security, segregating priority safety and operational data.

 Integral to the satcom terminal itself and used to manage the Global Broadband Area Network is a built-in internal position reporting capability that we’re using to actively track flights.